jrbudnack/cookbook/Italian Green Beans.md

 - black pepper

 ## Instructions
-- Slice/chop 5 cloves of garlic into smallish piece.
+- Slice/chop 5 cloves of garlic into smallish pieces.
 - Bring about a 1/2 cup of water (the exact amount doesn’t matter) to a boil and add the green beans in.
 - Cover with a lid and let them steam for 2-3 minutes until bright green.
 Strain them in a colander and wipe the pan of any residual water.
 - Heat the pan to medium-low and add a 1/4 cup of olive oil.